 The process of determining your Adjusted Handicap for an event consists of the following 2 steps:

 Step 1 - determine your Posted Handicap for the tees being played (this is found on the Handicap Sheets posted on the Bulletin Board and on the web site).
-Posted handicaps with an L suffix, must be reduced to the maximum allowed, i.e. Ladies 46; Men 41 (white tees), 39 (silver tees).
+Note: the handicaps listed on the Handicap Sheets are usable as is- there is no maximum adjustment needed.

 Step 2 - modify the Posted Handicap using the event Handicap Allowance, identified on the Tournament Schedule to the right of the tournament name.
-(This number is the percentage of the Posted Handicap that is allowed for a given tournament; e.g. M90% means men use 90% of their Posted handicap).
-There is a conversion chart on Bulletin Board and web site that converts values.
+(This number is the percentage of the Posted Handicap that is allowed for a given tournament There is a conversion chart on Bulletin Board and web site that converts values.